 I am so excited to be a part of this team and work with each and every one of you, to the same standard I have come to expect and appreciate from the Arts Council.

 Administrative Manager, (Full-time since July 30, 2015)

 A long-time resident of Ketchikan, Jeff has been involved in art via song, puppetry, theater, and photography for most of his life.
 He has a Double Master of Arts in Education and Communications.
-Married to Bonnie Paddock for over 15 years (they met on stage, cast together in First City Players’ The Sound of Music) and a co-concierge for four cats who currently allow Bonnie and Jeff to live with them and attend to all their needs.
+Married to Bonnie Paddock for over 20 years (they met on stage, cast together in First City Players’ The Sound of Music) and a co-concierge for FIVE cats who currently allow Bonnie and Jeff to live with them and attend to all their needs.
 Although usually able to assimilate himself into the general community, watch out if he has a puppet on his arm…he’ll get away with saying (and doing) almost anything.